mwertich/CIL/README.md

 The expert model is stored as "models/model_{run_id}_finetuned.pth".
 Rename it to "model_{cateogry}_finetuned.pth"

+## (Optional 2.5.
+Evaluate the existing base or expert MiDaS UQ models)

+In order to evaluate an existing MiDaS UQ model you should run the evaluate_notebook.py script.
+The exact command is:

+    python src/evaluate_model.py -p <path_to_evaluated_model>

+This script will print the uncertainty sestimation quality metrics as well as depth estimation quality metrics.

 ### 3. Predict depth maps and uncertainty maps for train/val/test images and store them in predictions_temp

 Load and rename the models and store them in models/*